CHOOSE YOUR ALLEGIANCE.

 Who really controls Neotropolis?
 Well, some of that may be up to YOU.

-The NeoQuest Missions you complete for your Allegiance can shift the balance of power.
+The NeoQuest Missions you complete for your NeoCorp can shift the balance of power.

-Participants have the opportunity to join an Allegiance and enjoy immersive missions each day from 12 noon to 6pm (with some select “after hours” missions taking place at night) and each night, a theatrical event will take place on the main drag around 7:30pm that reveals more of the story and recaps some of the day’s adventures.
+Participants have the opportunity to join one of three Allegiances (also known as the three chartered NeoCorps) and enjoy immersive missions each day from 12 noon to 6pm (with some select “after hours” missions taking place at night).
+Each night, an acted event will take place on the main drag around 7:30pm that reveals more of the story and recaps some of the day’s adventures.

 Check out this special report from